-CSCI 222 C++ and Object Oriented Programming
+CSCI 222 C++ and Object Oriented Programming (4)

-Prerequisite: A minimum grade of 'C' in CSCI 114 Transfer acceptability: CSU; UC
+31/2 hours lecture - 11/2 hours laboratory Prerequisite: A minimum grade of 'C' in CSCI 114

 Detailed study of the C++ programming language and its support for data abstraction and object-oriented programming.
 Presents an introduction to the fundamental elements of object-oriented programming including encapsulation, classes, inheritance, polymorphism, templates, and exceptions.